cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

     * "Scams" rather than "cybercrimes"
     * "Reporting" rather than "sharing"

-As we learned more about what victims and police need, we were able to address more of those needs in the prototypes we built.
+As we learn more about what victims and police need, we can start to address more of those needs in the prototypes we're building.

 ## Simply asking for data is not enough

 There are many barriers that affect victims' ability to provide information especially without face-to-face interactions with someone who can empathize, provide context, and help a victim orient themselves in their situation.
-We found that many of the things victims struggle with, police are burdened by as well.
+We have found that many of the things victims struggle with, police are burdened by as well.

 ## Victims cannot provide data all at once, or without structure

 Because they're upset or confused victims find reporting can get overwhelming very quickly.
-Police see a lot of incomplete reports, or lack of detail in reports because victims are too overwhelmed to answer all their questions.
+Police tend to see a lot of incomplete reports, or lack of detail in reports because victims are too overwhelmed to answer all their questions.

  > "Some people will only answer 1 of 6 questions.
 It's a lot for them to process." *— Frontline staff*